Revamping rostering experience

 Led the end-to-end design of the rostering platform.

-Developed a scalable design system aligned with the new brand identity.
+Developed scalable design patterns aligned with the new brand identity.

-Collaborated with product manager and stakeholders to shape product roadmap and direction.
+Collaborated closely with the product manager and stakeholders to shape the roadmap and strategy.

-Worked closely with key service providers to co-design solutions and present prototypes.
+Partnered with providers to co-design solutions and iteratively tested prototypes.

 THE TEAM

-Partnered with 1 product manager and 5 engineers
+Partnered with a product manager and five engineers

 METHODS